nobu-n2002/PixelFlow/README.md

    1: ibm2_omp
    2: ibm3_air_condition_omp
    3: ibm3_omp
-   Enter the number of the executable file to run: 1 Running ibm2_omp...
+   Using OMP_NUM_THREADS = ${$OMP_NUM_THREADS}
+   Running ibm2_omp...
    ```

 2. The processes are output to `runlog_*.log` files inside the `logs/` folder.
    Additionally, execution information is output to `process.log` inside the `logs/` folder.
 3. The output in the `{output_folder}/` directory.

-4. If you need to forcibly stop the computation midway, you can check the running processes by entering ps in the terminal.
-For example, the output might look like this:
+4. If you need to forcibly terminate the process during computation, please enter the following command.
+You will receive the process ID and a confirmation message.
+Input 'yes' followed by pressing enter to forcibly terminate the running process.

     ```bash
     make quit